deltacoder2603/codex/README.md

 # CodeX - Online Code Execution Platform

-A modern web application that allows users to write, execute, and share code snippets in multiple programming languages.
+A modern web application that allows users to write, execute, and share code snippets in multiple programming languages, with an integrated AI coding assistant.

 ## Features